Quirinus/MXLU_Documentation/README.md

 - (quiri) : remove anchors/links from menu when adding filter to the page http://goo.gl/fJc28a
 - are there any changes in TU/SU/SSU/SSSU items? kinda hard to tell without files, but if you noticed something or it's in the changelog, fix it.
 - affix and stat related things on items, and some items still not updated from patch XV & XVc, but it's kinda hard to do it without files

-- use new pics for changed ubers (a few pages back) that didn't get a pic in the contest ; dunno which ones to choose when people disagree XD

 - on sets page, make the image valign: center (should be centered relative to the stats text)
 - include speedcalc. make a page for it in the items or char subsection, with marco's explanations, but a shorter version. provide a link to marcos explanations/dl.
 - maybe add http://www.medianxl.com/t86-how-spell-damage-works as a new page in concepts, but rewritten a bit?

-- make the docs not collapse section when clicking on an open page_book (page_book_open). (in ___dtree.js, probably do something to line 128?)

 - fix all & in docs change to &amp; , change all non-tag < and > to &lt; and &gt;
 - faq: What are Challenges?, lc0 req exactly lvl 5, not at most; What are Uberquests? maybe add heroics. maybe change color from blue to something normal?
 - fix/update uber locations and parent levels in quest reference list